DesRoyal1/alexa-cloud-study-buddy/README.md

 > **A voice-first AWS exam prep platform that quizzes you out loud, evaluates your spoken answers in real time, and adapts to your weaknesses.**

-Built on Amazon Alexa, AWS Lambda, DynamoDB, and Anthropic's Claude API — with spaced repetition based on the Ebbinghaus forgetting curve.
+Built on Amazon Alexa, AWS Lambda, DynamoDB, and Anthropic's Claude API — with spaced repetition forgetting curve.

 ---